Hurtak/sshfs-box/README.md

 ## Prerequisites

 - Dependencies:
-    - `node.js` >= 8
+    - `node.js` >= 8.
     - Commands used under the hood that your operating system needs to support:
         - `sshfs`
         - `fusermount`
         - `mount`
         - `ps`
         - `kill`
-    - `npm` to install
+    - `npm` to install.

-- Supported operating systems
+- Supported operating systems:
-    - Ubuntu &ndash; tested, works
+    - Ubuntu &ndash; tested, works.
-    - MacOs &ndash; tested on older versions of sshfs-box, should work
+    - MacOs &ndash; tested on older versions of sshfs-box, should work.

 ## Install